Martha Ankomah: Endorsements

 In 2014, Ankomah signed an endorsement deal with Vitamilk Viora.
-Dusk Capital Limited, a Ghanaian Investment Bank in 2017 revealed Ankomah as their brand ambassador.
+Dusk Capital Limited, a Ghanaian Investment Bank in 2017 also revealed that Ankomah was their brand ambassador.
 She has worked with Globacom since 2018 as a brand ambassador.
-In 2018, Ankomah was named the brand ambassador for Ghana Textiles Printers' (GTP) new fabric 'Adepa Dumas'.
+Additionally, in 2018, Ankomah was named the brand ambassador for Ghana Textiles Printers' (GTP) new fabric 'Adepa Dumas'.

-In August 2021, she endorsed Latif Abubakar's 'Something must kill a man' play in a video where she claimed the play had a lot to offer to the public.
+In August 2021, she endorsed Latif Abubakar's Something must kill a man' play in a video where she claimed the play had a lot to offer to the public.

 Beauty Business

 In July 2013, Ankomah officially opened her beauty salon 'Martha's Place' in Accra.
 The salon offers treatments for men and women.

 Foundation

-Martha Ankomah Foundation was launched in 2016, a social organization founded by Ankomah to provide health awareness, child care support programs, livelihood empowerment and community development projects.
+Martha Ankomah Foundation was launched in 2016, a social organization founded by Ankomah to provide health awareness, child care support programs, livelihood empowerment, and community development projects.
 Martha through her foundation has donated stationery and other learning materials to many deprived communities including school children at Ackrobon in the Awutu Senya District.